stefanazzz/FD3D/README.md

 A 3D finite differences code for elastic wave propagation.
 Uses a staggered grid in the stress velocity formulation.
 Includes absorbing boundaries with the Perfect Matching Layer method.
 The example provided is a small footprint model with a reduced number of nodes.
-The example simulates a spherical void buried in a homogeneous half space with free surface on top.
+The example simulates a spherical void buried in a homogeneous half space with free surface on top, energised by a vertical force at the surface.

 - triffy.f90: main code and subroutines
 - triffy.dec: declarations of variables